simonrabate/simonrabate.github.io/_pages/research.md

 - *Optimal management rules for a retiring system with defined returns ?*,
 with Antoine Bozio, Audrey Rain and Maxime Tô

-- *Tax evasion*,
-with Christophe Dorin, Anthony Marino and Laurent Soulat
+- *Tax Evasion in the Netherlands: Evidence from Tax Amnesty Reforms*,
+with Wouter Leenders, Arjan Lejour and Maarten van't Riet

 - *Retirement behaviour in the French private sector*,
 with Benjamin Belrhomari, Chloé Lallemand, Lamia Kandil and Maxime Tô

-- *CNRACL*,
+- *Dynamiques de carrière dans la fonction publique hospitalière*,
 with Christophe Dorin, Anthony Marino and Laurent Soulat

-- *Globalisation 1*,
-NBER,
-with Christophe Dorin, Anthony Marino and Laurent Soulat

-- *Globalisation 2*,
+- *Globalisation and Income Inequality in the Netherlands*,
-NBER,
-with Christophe Dorin, Anthony Marino and Laurent Soulat
+with Rob Euwals, Stefan Groot, Harro van Heuvelen, Gerdien Meijerink and Jan Möhlmann

+- *Lost in Globalisation: Discontent in the Netherlands*,
+with Evelien Boonstoppel, Paul Dekkers and Rob Euwals
 ___